yoctoproject/poky/documentation/ref-manual/variables.rst

       ``meta/classes-recipe`` to see how the variable is used.

    :term:`EXTERNAL_KERNEL_DEVICETREE`
-      When inheriting :ref:`ref-classes-kernel-fitimage` and a
+      When inheriting :ref:`ref-classes-kernel-fit-image` and a
       :term:`PREFERRED_PROVIDER` for ``virtual/dtb`` set to ``devicetree``, the variable :term:`EXTERNAL_KERNEL_DEVICETREE` can be used to specify a directory containing one or more compiled device tree or device tree